 Faculty members who suspect that a student may have violated a provision of the Academic Honesty Code are obligated to investigate the incident and discuss their findings with the student or students involved.
-Faculty members who conduct such investigations are encouraged to confer with their division chairs, their instructional dean, and/or the Dean of Student Development regarding procedures, valid proof, and due process.
+Faculty members who conduct such investigations are encouraged to confer with their instructional and/or student affairs administration regarding procedures, valid proof, and due process.

 Faculty members who determine that a student violated the Academic Honesty Code must take action, both to prevent future violations and to preserve the academic integrity of their courses and the College community.
-All cases of academic dishonesty must be reported to the Dean of Student Development and the appropriate instructional Dean.
-The Dean of Student Development will note all cases in an information record system as defined in the final section of this policy statement.
-The Dean of Student Development will treat violations of the Academic Honesty Code in the manner prescribed below.
+Cases of academic dishonesty must be reported to the Vice President of Student Affairs and to their Division Chair, who will be responsible for forwarding it on to the Instructional Deans and the Vice President of Instruction.
+To start the adjudication process please complete the Academic Honesty Violation form.

 Penalties for violations of the Academic Honesty Code during a student’s academic career are as follows:

-First Offense: The student will receive a failing grade on the assignment in question.
+First Offense: The student will receive a zero grade on the assignment in question.

 Second Offense: Student will receive a failing grade for the course.